Impurity-controlled vortex mobility and pair-breaking in fermionic superfluid rings: Conclusions

-The results are directly relevant to astrophysical systems such as neutron stars.
 Although neutron matter is strongly interacting, its pairing gap and coherence length correspond to a weak-coupling BCS regime~\cite{Carlson2012}.
 The impurity spacings explored here are comparable to the expected distances between nuclear clusters in the neutron-star crust~\cite{Negele1973,PhysRevC.85.035801}.
 Hence, the mechanisms identified (pair-breaking dissipation and impurity-mediated pinning) offer insight into vortex dynamics in neutron-star superfluids and their role in phenomena such as pulsar glitches~\cite{Chamel2008-so,Haskell2015-ct,Antonopoulou2022}.

-{\it Note added in proof.} A recent work~\cite{kxhani} has shown increased current stability with impurity density and its dependence on the impurity arrangement with bosonic superfluids.